This article was revised on 24th December, 2018.

 Molleve (Malleue), believed to be a widow, also held the nearby manors of Danitone (Denton), Ewelle (Ewell), and Colret (Coldred) from King Edward.

-By 1086 Ralph, or Radulph, de Curbespine [also Courbepine, Curva Spine, Crookshorne, Crooksthorne, and Crowdthorne], a protege of Odo and noted as “a great despoiler of women”, benefited greatly from Odo’s patronage and held Molleve’s and other manors in Kent from Odo in addition to property in Canterbury and Dover.
-Ralph de Curbespine also held manors from other over-lords in several English counties.
+By 1086 Ralph, or Radulph, de Curbespine [also Courbepine, Curva Spine, Crookshorne, Crooksthorne, and Crowdthorne], a protege of Odo’s and noted as “a great despoiler of women”, benefited greatly from Odo’s patronage and held Molleve’s and other manors and land in Kent from Odo, as well as property in Canterbury and Dover.
+These other Kent manors included Berfrestone, now Barfreston, which borders Essewelle to the south-east and herein Ralph held one yoke of land from Odo.
+In addition to land and property in Kent Ralph also held manors, land and property from other over-lords in several English counties.

 Odo’s greed and ambition eventually led to his downfall and in 1082 King William arrested and imprisoned him for seditiously planning a military expedition to Italy without the King’s permission, supposedly in pursuit of the Papacy.
 Odo’s earldom and remaining estates were confiscated by the King and he was imprisoned until William was persuaded on his deathbed to release Odo from prison.